-9The French public agency for international technical assistance.
-The agency provides partner countries with knowledge, skills, and management expertise in democratic, economic and financial governance; stability, international security and peace; sustainable development, climate and agriculture; and health and human development.
+9 The French public agency for international technical assistance.
+The agency provides partner countries with knowledge, skills, and management expertise in democratic, economic and financial governance; stability, international security and peace; sustainable development, climate and agriculture; and health and human development nder-based violence lisseminating it to relevant stakeholders.